Book a Room at Blervie House

 Jacobite Scottish History

 When you have seen too many Castles and want to see more of the history Scotland is famous for.
 You will find plenty of historical sites close by.
-Many visitors will have their own Clan connections and so start with Culloden Battlefield dating back to 1746, a battle that changed the Highlands, banned the use of tartan and resulting in many Scots dispersing throughout the world.
+Many visitors will have their own Clan connections and so tend to start with Culloden Battlefield dating back to 1746.
+This is the battle that changed the Highlands, banned the use of tartan and resulting in many Scots dispersing throughout the world.
 Find your Clan memorial and take a minute to reflect on the battle.

 Close to Culloden is Fort George a magnificent 300-year-old Fort home to the Highland Regiments and when standing on the ramparts you might spot a dolphin in the Moray Firth.